-For those who aren’t interested in leaving the resort or their rooms, Koloa guests can see the whales breaching from their lanai’s in the guest villas.
-Visitors may also hop on one of the island’s tour boats for a more intimate view of the humpbacks or take a helicopter ride for an aerial glimpse.
+For those who aren’t interested in leaving the scenic Kauai beach resort, Koloa guests can see humpback whales breaching from their lanai’s in the guest villas.
+Visitors may also hop on one of the island’s boat tours for a more intimate view of the humpbacks or take a helicopter ride for an aerial glimpse.

-Whale-watching is not new to Hawaiian culture and has become a popular pastime for vacationers due to its calming effects.
+Whale-watching trips are not new to Hawaiian culture and have become a popular pastime for vacationers due to its calming effects.
 Guests slow down, sit, wait, and relax while looking for the peaceful humpback as it makes its annual pilgrimage from the cold waters of Alaska.
 These peak months offer Kauai visitors a once in a lifetime experience.

-For more information about whale watching and tours offered around Kauai, talk to the Koloa Landing® Concierge.
+For more information about whale watching tours offered around Kauai, talk to the Koloa Landing® Concierge.